MeganQiu/Hidden-Markov-Model/README.md

 ### Run this script

-Note: I use a maximal iterated number - the length of setX and a threshold of variation in the sum of log probabilities instead of [-c] argument.
+Note: I use a maximal iterated number - the length of setX and a threshold of variation in the sum of log probabilities instead of [-c] argument to avoid infinite loops.

 Usage: ` python3 MainProgram.py [-h] [-v] [-f] [-b] [-w] -am
                       transmission_matrix_file -em emission_matrix_file -s
                       sequence_file`